alliance-genome/agr_java_env/README.md

+>**Note:**
+>This archived repository is no longer actively used nor maintained.
+>It was intended as a platform-specific repository to build a docker image for java (docker) application deployment,
+>but its functionality has been replaced by the more general [agr_base_linux_env repository](https://github.com/alliance-genome/agr_base_linux_env) due to inter-technology dependencies.

 # AGR Loader Environment Documentation

 This repo follows the HubFlow conventions for releasing the versions of the code as specified here: [HubFlow](https://datasift.github.io/gitflow/)